Bachelor of Arts in Liberal Studies (BA)

 In exceptional cases, a student may construct an individually designed Area of Concentration in consultation with his or her advisor.
 This option is appropriate only for students transferring to AULA with a substantial number of units in a specialized field of study not offered at AULA and who intend to complete work in that field through AULA classes, independent study, or through courses at other institutions.
-Students must petition for an individualized concentration to the BA Program Chair through their faculty advisor well in advance of their candidacy.
+Students must petition for an individualized concentration to the Chair of Undergraduate Studies through their faculty advisor well in advance of their candidacy.
 Units counted toward an individually designed major Area of Concentration should include at least 20 upper division units; for an individually designed minor Area of Concentration at least 10 upper division units are expected.
 To be approved, the petition must demonstrate that the student has studied or has a plan to study courses that can be understood to constitute a core curriculum in the individually designed Area of Concentration.

 Dual Areas of Concentration